fx:context directive

-The default binding context is the root element of the FXML document.
-This can be changed with the fx:context attribute, which can be set to an arbitrary object.
-Binding expressions will then be resolved against the object referenced by fx:context.
+The default evaluation context is the root element of the FXML document.
+This can be changed with the fx:context directive, which can be set to an arbitrary object.
+Paths in an expression will then be resolved against the object referenced by fx:context.

-The fx:context attribute can only be set on the root node of the FXML document.
+fx:context can only be set on the root node of the FXML document.

 Static object in element notation